-In a recent interview with Sam Liebowitz of The Talking Alternative, Bob Henry spoke about their Governors Island project with QC Terme- Milan.
+In an with Sam Liebowitz of The Talking Alternative, Bob Henry spoke about their Governors Island project with QC Terme- Milan.

 QC Terme is bringing a European grand spa experience to America, albeit we are tailoring it to the American audience.
 Governors Island will offer both co-ed hydrotherapy experiences within indoor & outdoor pools as well as more private gender specific treatments.
 Spa Experiences will include all types of body and facial treatments, eucalyptus steam rooms, hammams, aromatic saunas, kneipp- thermal walks, assorted hydro massage pools and a number of unique relaxation rooms.